 In East Tennessee, free and confidential information and assistance are available to help you report suspected fraud, waste, and abuse.
-Call the East Tennessee Area Agency on Aging & Disability (page 114) and ask about the Tennessee Senior Medicare Patrol Project (SMP).
+Call the East Tennessee Area Agency on Aging & Disability and ask about the Tennessee Senior Medicare Patrol Project (SMP).

 Call the appropriate agency for Medicare Part A or B to report possible fraud.